 Grace had already lost both of her parents by the age of 12.
 Along with her twin sister, Gladys, she was taken in by a man named George Anderson.
 The Anderson family paid for both sisters to attend the nearby Lake Forest College, from which Grace graduated in the early-1930s.
 Entering the world of work in the early-1930s doesn’t sound like ideal timing, though she managed to land a job as secretary.
 Her new employers turned out to be one of the greatest wealth creating machines in America: Abbott Labs.

 It looks as though Grace spent her entire working life as a secretary at Abbott.
 She worked there for forty-three years, but it was the fourth year that ultimately proved the formative one.
 Why?
 Because in 1935 she purchased three shares of Abbott Laboratories stock for sixty dollars apiece.
 In today’s inflation adjusted terms, that $180 outlay is probably the equivalent of around $3,240 or so.

-Now, Abbott Labs stock has been an absurd wealth creator down the years.
+It won’t come as a shock for me to say that it was a wise decision.
+Indeed, Abbott Labs stock has been an absurd wealth creator down the years.
 It first listed in 1929, and according to its website it has notched up 385 consecutive quarterly dividend payouts going back to 1924.
 Oh, and it has increased its dividend payout for almost fifty years in a row.
-Impressive.

 Now, Grace Groner held onto this asset for around seventy-five years.
 A couple of years before she died, she set up a foundation to handle her estate.
 Its value came in at around the $7m mark when she passed away, so I make her returns from Abbott stock equal to somewhere in the region of 15% per annum.
 Suffice to say, it totally annihilated the broader stock market.